flexera-public/policy_templates/cost/aws/unused_volumes/README.md

 This policy has the following input parameters required when launching the policy.

+- *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created.
+- *Account Number* - The Account number for use with the AWS STS Cross Account Role.
+Leave blank when using AWS IAM Access key and secret.
+It only needs to be passed when the desired AWS account is different than the one associated with the Flexera One credential.
+[More information is available in our documentation.](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)
-- *Allowed/Denied Regions* - Whether to treat regions parameter as allow or deny list.
+- *Allow/Deny Regions* - Whether to treat Allow/Deny Regions List parameter as allow or deny list.
+Has no effect if Allow/Deny Regions List is left empty.
-- *Regions* - A list of regions to allow or deny for an AWS account.
-Please enter the regions code if SCP is enabled, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
+- *Allow/Deny Regions List* - A list of regions to allow or deny for an AWS account.
+Please enter the regions code if SCP is enabled.
+See [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
 Leave blank to consider all the regions.
-- *Unused days* - The number of days a volume has been unused.
+- *Unused Days* - The number of days a volume has been unused.
 The days should be greater than zero.
 - *Volume Status* - Whether to include attached volumes, unattached, or both in the results.
-- *Account Number* - The Account number for use with the AWS STS Cross Account Role.
-Leave blank when using AWS IAM Access key and secret.
-It only needs to be passed when the desired AWS account is different than the one associated with the Flexera One credential. [more](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)
-- *Email addresses* - A list of email addresses to notify
-- *Exclude Tags.* - A list of tags used to excluded volumes from the incident.
+- *Exclusion Tags (Key:Value)* - Cloud native tags to ignore instances that you don't want to consider for downsizing or termination.
+Format: Key:Value
 - *Create Final Snapshot* - Boolean for whether or not to take a final snapshot before deleting
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).
-- *Flexera One Org ID for Optima* - The Flexera One org ID for Optima queries used to determine estimated costs, by default the current org is used.
-- *CloudWatch API Wait Time* - The amount of time in seconds to wait between requests to the CloudWatch API to avoid being throttled by AWS.
-Default is recommended.

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.
 For example if a user selects the "Delete Volumes" action while applying the policy, all the volumes that didn't satisfy the policy condition will be deleted.